abd-04/Student-Performance-Predictor/README.md

 ---

+### 📊 Features (Independent Variables)
+- **gender**: Male or Female
+- **race/ethnicity**: Categorical groupings (e.g., group A, B, C...)
+- **parental level of education**: Highest education level of parents
+- **lunch**: Type of lunch (standard or free/reduced)
+- **test preparation course**: Whether the student completed a prep course
+- **reading score**: Numerical score representing reading performance

+### 🎯 Target Variable (Dependent)
+- **math score**: The main variable we aim to predict using linear regression.

+---

+## Model: Linear Regression

+Linear regression is used to identify how the independent variables (including both categorical and numerical features) relate to the target variable (`math score`).
+Among the features, `reading score` is a continuous variable, while others are categorical and will be encoded accordingly before training.

+---

+## Overfitting vs Underfitting

+### ⚠️ Overfitting
+Occurs when the model learns the training data *too well*, including noise and fluctuations.
+It performs well on training data but poorly on unseen (test) data.

+### ⚠️ Underfitting
+Occurs when the model is *too simple* to capture underlying patterns in the data.

+---

 ## How to Use

 1. **Clone or download this repository**, making sure both the notebook (`student_evaluator(1).ipynb`) and the data file (`study_performance.csv`) are in the same directory.